wooohoooo/FastAPI_Svelte_Deta/README.md

 Install the dependencies for the virtual environment with `pip install -r requirements.txt`.

-To make changes to the frontend, enter the `svelte` directory and start the development server with `npm run dev`.
+To make changes to the frontend, enter the `svelte` directory (first run npm install) and start the development server with `npm run dev`.
 (You may need to run `npm run i` first).

 Finally, serve the svelte frontend with uvicorn using `uvicorn main:app --reload` from the root ****directory.